MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Invoke-MgInviteDriveItem.md

 # Invoke-MgInviteDriveItem

 ## SYNOPSIS
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a sharing link][].
+Sends a sharing invitation for a driveItem.nA sharing invitation provides permissions to the recipients and optionally sends them an email with a sharing link][].
 This API is supported in the following [national cloud deployments.

 ## SYNTAX